jdevfullstack-tutorials/gaming-productivity-specs/README.md

 With the advent of Solid State Drive, it's becoming the default of new laptops and desktops, even in gaming.
-The performance is really a great improvement from the hard disk.
+The performance is really great compared to the hard disk.
-Even iMac releases now are all using
+Even the new 24" iMac release is using
 SSD.

 Now, how much storage?
 As for me, for